halbs13/Dynamics-NAV-Payroll/au-payroll-periodic-activities-employment-declarations.md

-# 8.6 Employment Declarations
+# Employment Declarations
 This process is used to create a file for the ATO to submit your employee declarations electronically:

 To open the Declaration File Generation window

-Department/Payroll/Periodic Activities/Periodic Maintenance/Employment Declaration
+*Department/Payroll/Periodic Activities/Periodic Maintenance/Employment Declaration*

-# 8.6.1.1	Declaration File Generation – Options FastTab
+#### Declaration File Generation – Options FastTab

 |Field	|Comments|
 |---|---|